 First of all, spending your rewards points on unnecessary things is a cardinal sin.
 Even when I got my Ink Bold, I never once paid for a drink or a meal at the dinner.
 It didn’t take me long to be able to remember, because I never once had to use my rewards points for something I didn’t need.
 Once you’re up and running, your rewards points will show up on your checking account each month, and can be redeemed for purchases at various retail stores, including Amazon and iTunes.
 Yes, they’ll show up on your statement, but you won’t see any on your spending statements, so there’s no way to figure out how much you spent, and there’s no way for a cashier to know how much you actually spent.
 And if they ask, “Have you done any cash back lately?” – you can say, “No, why?”
 The fact is that you don’t want your cash back rewards card to become an annual cash back machine, and you don’t want to be the recipient of an annual cash back reward card spam email.
 You’ll earn a lot of cash back as long as you stay away from anything related to retail, and just redeem your reward points for what you truly need – plane tickets, travel, entertainment, or whatever you are looking to buy.

 If you do decide to spend your cash back rewards points, make sure you are fully aware of how much you are spending.
 The only point system I can think of that uses your cash back rewards points in exactly the same way as the Chase Sapphire Reserve is the Sapphire Preferred.
-If you think this is the case, then the points from your $1,000 in cash back could be worth more than $200.
+If you think this is the case, then the points from your $1,000 in cash back could be worth more than $200, for more on financial handling check this post at https://skrumble.com about modern financing.
 In the end, though, you’ll end up seeing very little difference between the cash back rewards from the Chase Sapphire Preferred and the cash back rewards you’d get with the Ink Bold or even the Ink Plus.

 The solution: Just pay cash back bills instead